chrisgrieser/nvim-recorder/README.md

 	-- to remove otherwise annoying messages.
 	lessNotifications = false,

-	-- Enable nerdfont icons in the status bar components. useNerdfontIcons = true,
+	-- Use nerdfont icons in the status bar components and keymap descriptions useNerdfontIcons = true,

 	-- Performance optimzations for macros with high count.
 When `playMacro` is